Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

-The switching mechanism is now part of the state transition function and it is then possible to preserve the slowly changing property.
-The costs are that (1) we increased the cardinality of state space to $\Ocal(HS)$, (2) the stationary distribution is now bounded below by $\Ocal(\beta/H)$, as $\beta$ was a uniform bound which is therefore independent of $t$ and $h$, where the dependency on $H$ is however eventually absorbed by $\tilde{\Ocal}(\cdot)$ notation.
+Proof of Lemma~\ref{lemma:preserve-base} is deferred to Appendix~\ref{appendix:slowly-changing}.
+The switching mechanism in Algorithm~\ref{alg:bold} is now part of the transition function and it is then possible to preserve the slowly changing property.
+The costs are that (1) we increased the cardinality of state space to $\Ocal(HS)$, (2) the stationary distribution is now bounded below by $\Ocal(\beta/H)$, as $\beta$ was a uniform bound which is therefore independent of $t$ and $h$.
 For completeness, Lemma~\ref{lemma:stationary-and-mixing} shows that $\tilde{\mathcal{M}}$ satisfies our assumptions on $\mathcal{M}$.
 The proof is deferred to Appendix~\ref{appendix:argumented-mdp}.
-Besides, as $\pi$ uniquely determines $\tilde{\pi}$, we therefore use $\tilde{\mu}^\pi$, $\tilde{\Pbb}^\pi$, etc. for simplicity.
+Besides, as $\pi$ uniquely determines $\tilde{\pi}$, we therefore simply use $\pi$ to denote $\tilde{\pi}$ for brevity, for example we write $\tilde{\mu}^\pi$, $\tilde{\Pbb}^\pi$ instead of $\tilde{\mu}^{\tilde{\pi}}$, $\tilde{\Pbb}^{\tilde{\pi}}$.

 \begin{lemma} If assumption~\ref{asm:uniform-bound} and assumption~\ref{asm:fast-mixing} hold for an MDP $\mathcal{M}$, then for its $\Hcal$-augmented counterpart $\tilde{\mathcal{M}}$,